civilianE2/E2V1_ExplorerPro/README.md

 - **Manufacturer:** Civilian
 - **Axes:** X (Centered), Y (Speed-controlled)
 - **Buttons:** 5 available (1, 2, and 4 in use)
+- **Using** a program like JoyToKey, button 4 can be mapped to the spacebar, which performs a jump in the Earth2.io E2V1 metaverse application.

 [![watch demo](https://img.youtube.com/vi/343EgGPdnpc/0.jpg)](https://www.youtube.com/watch?v=343EgGPdnpc)